JacyCui/sicp-hw08/Scheme Built-In Procedure Reference.md

 (begin_fill)
 ```

 Starts a sequence of moves that outline a shape to be filled.
-Call `end_fill` to complete the fill.
+Call `end_fill` to compe the fill.

 **`bgcolor`**